Promote health for all through a healthy environment.

 People spend most of their time at home, work, or school.
 Some of these environments may expose people to:

 - Structural problems

 These hazards can impact health and safety.
 Maintaining healthy homes and communities is essential to environmental health.

 Infrastructure and Surveillance

-Prevention of exposure to environmental hazards relies on many partners, including State and local health departments.
+Preventing exposure to environmental hazards relies on many partners, including state and local health departments.
 Personnel, surveillance systems, and education are important resources for investigating and responding to disease, monitoring for hazards, and educating the public.
 Additional methods and greater capacity to measure and respond to environmental hazards are needed.

 Global Environmental Health

 Water quality is an important global challenge.
 Diseases can be reduced by improving water quality and sanitation and increasing access to adequate water and sanitation facilities.

 Environmental health is a dynamic and evolving field.
 While not all complex environmental issues can be predicted, some known emerging issues in the field include:

 Preparedness for the environmental impact of natural disasters as well as disasters of human origin includes planning for human health needs and the impact on public infrastructure, such as water and roadways.5